 4.1 Red Velvet Cupcakes

-Red velvet cupcakes offer a delightful twist on the classic cake, providing individual portions for gatherings or celebrations.
-Adjust baking time to about 18-20 minutes for cupcakes, and top with cream cheese frosting for a perfect treat.
+Red velvet cupcakes are a fun twist on the full size cake .
+Bake in muffin tins for about 18–20 minutes and top with cream cheese frosting for a perfect snack .

 4.2 Red Velvet Cookies